facetframer/zshnip/README.md

 # Can't you just use aliases?

 Certainly, you can even supports pipes etc in your aliases using global aliases (`alias -g g='| grep '`).
-You could also perhaps write a wrapper about `alias` to persist aliases and use something like https://github.com/jarmo/expand-aliases-oh-my-zsh to expand them.
+You could also write a wrapper about `alias` to persist aliases and use something like https://github.com/jarmo/expand-aliases-oh-my-zsh to expand them.

 Using snippets have some benefits